open-zaak/open-zaak/docs/introduction/upstream-api-parity.rst

 as a breaking change in the release notes, if it happens.

-At the API level, experimental features will be marked with the ``x-experimental: true`` extension object in the machine-readable API sepcification, in addition to including a textual warning in the relevant description that a feature is experimental.
+At the API level, experimental features will be marked with the ``x-experimental: true`` extension object in the machine-readable API specification, in addition to including a textual warning in the relevant description that a feature is experimental.

 Situations we recognize